Altoidnerd/bitcoin-bench/README.md

 ![Alt text](http://i.imgur.com/wkuOOLf.png "btc-bench.bash")

+This script allows you to time the process of syncing to the blockchain when launching a full node.
+It records the blockcount every N seconds in a log file.

 Someone told me using the default bitcoind debug.log may slow down the test.
-With this script, you can benchmark bitcoin node bootstrapping.
+This script uses `bitcoin-cli getblockcount` and unix tools to create the log file.
 It writes a neat log file when you launch bitcoind with the script.

-### use
+## Use

 Download a bitcoin-core release and change into the directory bitcoin-0.12.0/bin.
 Run bench.bash from that location as shown.
 The logfile will be created in the same directory.

+## Defaults

+* default timeout = 2 seocnds. `getblockcount` will be run every 2 seconds unless you change the  `nSeconds` parameter.
+* default bdcCacheMbytes=6000 so the command that starts bitcoind is `bitcoind -dbcache=6000 &`, which means 6GB of RAM.
+If you have less memory, reduce the parameter.

+There are some printing errors in the logfile meta section, but the timestamps and and blockcounts are accurate.